DIY Yoga Mat Bag Tutorial

 Turn right side out and press open.
 Be careful not to melt the plastic coils of the zipper with your hot iron.

 If your zipper is a little shorter than the fabric pieces, you can wrap a little piece of fabric around both zipper ends and sandwich it in between the outer and inner fabric.
-Fold the 2 ends in and grab the zipper end.
+Fold the two ends in and grab the zipper end.
 Pin down and topstitch this in the next step.

-Step 4: Topstitch Along the Zipper.
+Step 4: Topstitch Along the Zipper

 Top stitch down both sides of the zipper.
-Use your zipper foot to stay close to the coil and stitch through both the outer and inner fabric.
+Use your zipper foot to stay close to the coil and stitch through both the outer and lining fabric.
 This way your fabric will not get stuck in your zipper when you use it.

 If you want, you can add more decorative topstitches on your main fabric.
 I added some parallel lines with my border guide foot.

-Step 5: Sew the Big Panels Together.
+Step 5: Sew the Big Panels Together

 Repeat the same step for the lining.
 Sew the long end together, right sides facing.
 Press the seam open.